Kagura-den

 The kagura-den (神楽殿), also called maidono (舞殿) or buden (舞殿) with reference to the bugaku traditional dance, is the building within a Shinto shrine where the sacred dance (kagura) and music are offered to the kami during ceremonies.

 It was originally just a temporary stage; first mentioned in a 9th-century text describing a maidono built in front of Hirano Shrine.
 In about a century, it had become a permanent shrine feature, and its use was extended until its function as a worship hall prevailed over the original.
 It is used also for weddings and Noh plays.
-Some scholars believe the heiden, or hall of worship, has its origins in the kagura-den.
+Some scholars believe the haiden, or hall of worship, has its origins in the kagura-den.